 Parental Leave for Full-Time Other Academic Appointees (except for Senior Lecturers)

-Full-time other academic appointees in all units of the University on regular three- or four-quarter appointments who give birth, adopt a child, or have a spouse or University-registered domestic or civil union partner who gives birth may take one quarter of parental leave within 12 months following the birth or adoption of the child.
+Full-time other academic appointees in all units of the University on regular three- or four-quarter appointments may take one quarter of parental leave within 12 months following the birth or adoption of a child.
 OAAs who are FMLA-eligible may take up to 12 weeks of Parental Leave, of which the first six weeks will be paid, and the remaining weeks will be unpaid.
 Parental leave is also designated as leave under the Family and Medical Leave Act (FMLA), if applicable.
 For more information about Family and Medical Leave, see the FMLA Policy.

 Procedure for Full-Time Other Academic Appointees (except for Senior Lecturers)

-Anyone wishing to take parental leave under this policy should discuss leave plans with their section chief (if applicable), department chair, and dean at least three months before the proposed leave.
+At least three months before the proposed leave, Anyone wishing to take parental leave under this policy should discuss and confirm leave plans with their section chief, supervisor (if applicable), department chair, or dean.

 OAA on parental leave are not expected or required to perform any of their job duties, including those other than teaching, while they are on leave.
 Full-time other academic appointees whose duties do not include teaching, or include some teaching but are not primarily teaching, may request a rearrangement of their teaching schedule within a single academic year instead of a leave if they wish.
 For example, if duties are to teach three courses per year, instead of teaching one per quarter, it may be possible to teach two in one quarter and one in a second.
 Other non-teaching responsibilities would be continued without interruption, including participation in all departmental business as normally expected.
 Because this is a re-arrangement of duties with full compensation, not a suspension of duties, it does not constitute a leave under this policy.